threenine/api-template/docs/docs/start/api-solution.md

 ````

 - `-n`  Is a name switch that is used to provide your project a name for instance _Cms_
-- `--Root` is a root namespace you would like to use for your project i.e. Your company name or some such.
+- `--root` is a root namespace you would like to use for your project i.e. Your company name or some such.
+-

 #### Example solution creation using the API Template Pack